log-one/asteroid/README.md

 * NewsAPI

 ### Motivation:
-Chat apps can be boring because the users usually have to do all the work of keeping a conversation going.
+Having good conversations with strangers on most chat services is hit or miss.
+Users usually have to do all the work of keeping a decent conversation going.
 Sometimes users speak too much or spam the chat.
 Sometimes there is nothing to talk about.
 Sometimes users just lurk and remain inactive.
-This chat app seeks to reduce the possibility of encountering such dull moments.
+This chat service takes away some of that responsibility from the user and incentivizes them to talk and have a good conversation.

 ### Screenshot:
 ![](chit-updated.png)
 _Note: This is not the final draft.
 I'm just experimenting with the UI design._

 ### Features:
 Chit is a chat environment with certain rules, easter egg-like functions and an interesting aesthetic.
+Strangers are matched and given the opportunity to interact in this environment.
 Some of the features include:
   * Users speak according to a turn-based system.
-After sending a message (depending on the number of users) the user must sit back and wait for one or more other users to speak before he can speak again.
+After sending a message the user must sit back and wait for the other user to speak before they can speak again.
   * There is a window of time within which a user must send a message when it is their turn to speak.
-When the built-in timer reaches zero, the window closes and they lose their ability to speak.
+When the built-in timer reaches zero, they miss their turn to speak.
   * If a user times out 3 times, they get kicked out of the room for inactivity and their IP address is temporarily banned.
   * For the sake of brevity and a consistent aesthetic, there are limitations to the size and type of the message content.
   * Users may use a #command such as #news to receive the latest news from a News API.
 A few more interesting commands will be added in the future.